 Many of our ponte roma fabrics are made of viscose and elastane (see below).

 Double jersey fabric

 If you are looking to design and make a sweatshirt, the fabrics are often made from a blend of fabrics which create a smooth, soft surface which is stretchy and comfortable to wear.
 However, depending on the sweatshirting project you are looking to take on, fabric blends can also be used to take on a variety of textures.
-For example, you can make the decision to use blended brushed back, fleece-backed and double-face fabric, it is completely up to you and the look you want to achieve.
+For example, you can choose between blended brushed back, fleece-backed and double-face fabric, it is completely up to you and the look or feel you want to achieve.

 Denim stretch fabrics

 Stretch denim is a cotton/polyester blend of fabric which incorporates a small amount of elastane, providing the wearer with more flexibility.
 Many people find them to be softer and more comfortable than standard jeans, whilst incorporating more recovery and bounce – jeans with stretch denim typically including one to three percent elastane.
+They also have the advantage of reducing the "knee" stretch you can get with other denims.
 Fabrics Galore stocks a variety of stretch denim fabrics in amazing colours like hot pink and turquoise.

-Fabrics Galore tend to stock fabrics with a maximum of 5% stretch rather than the 20% stretch often used in dancewear and lycra products.
-If you are looking to purchase stretch fabrics in the UK, please do not hesitate to visit the Fabrics Galore website.
+Fabrics Galore tend to stock fabrics with a maximum of 5% stretch rather than the 20% stretch often used in dance wear and lycra products.
+If you are looking to purchase stretch fabrics for dressmaking in the UK, please do not hesitate to visit the Fabrics Galore website.
 If you would like to talk over any queries you may have regarding our fabrics with a dedicated member of the Fabrics Galore team, then just give us a call now on 020 7738 9589.